 The Building Blocks of Medical Decision-Making Documents

-Before you can understand how a living will or health care power of attorney works in Arizona, you need to know what the law actually means by these terms.
+Before you can understand how a living will or health care power of attorney works, you need to know what the law means by these terms.
 A.R.S.
-36-3201 provides the official definitions for the entire health care directives chapter, and several of them matter more than you might expect.
+36-3201 provides the official definitions for the entire health care directives chapter.
+Several of them matter more than you might expect.

 "Health care directive" means a document drafted in substantial compliance with this chapter, including a mental health care power of attorney, to deal with a person's future health care decisions.

 A.R.S. § 36-3201(5)That phrase "substantial compliance" is important.
 Arizona does not require a health care directive to follow a rigid template word for word.
-If the document reasonably follows the requirements set out in the chapter, it can be valid.
-This gives families and partner attorneys flexibility when drafting these documents.
+If the document reasonably follows the chapter's requirements, it can be valid.
+This gives family members and attorneys flexibility when drafting these documents.

 Key Terms That Shape Your Rights

 Several definitions in this statute carry real practical weight.
-A "surrogate" is anyone authorized to make health care decisions for a patient, whether through a power of attorney, a court order, or the default priority list in A.R.S.
+A "surrogate" is anyone authorized to make healthcare decisions for a patient.
+This can happen through a power of attorney, a court order, or the default priority list in A.R.S.
 36-3231.
-An "agent" is more specific: an adult designated through a health care power of attorney to make treatment decisions for the principal.
+An "agent" is more specific.
+It refers to an adult named through a health care power of attorney to act as one of the patient's decision makers for treatment.

 "Living will" means a statement written either by a person who has not written a health care power of attorney or by the principal as an attachment to a health care power of attorney and intended to guide or control the health care treatment decisions that can be made on that person's behalf.

 A.R.S. § 36-3201(10)The statute also defines "comfort care" as treatment given to protect and enhance quality of life without artificially prolonging it.
-This distinction matters when families are making difficult decisions about end-of-life treatment.
-Understanding these terms helps ensure that whatever documents you put in place actually do what you intend them to do.
+This is sometimes called life care.
+It matters when families face difficult choices about end-of-life treatment, including situations involving a DNR order or whether to begin cardiopulmonary resuscitation.